Poland moves to block coal imports from Russia

 Polish coal miners will certainly welcome the move because they felt that importing coal from Russia and other countries undermined their own declining industry.

-Many critics of the government have also argued that it was wrong to keep importing Russian coal while Poland criticized Germany and other countries for their increasing dependence on Russian energy sources.
+Many critics of the Poland's conservative government have also argued that it was wrong to keep importing Russian coal while Poland criticized Germany and other countries for their increasing dependence on Russian energy sources.

 Even before the war began, Russian coal was problematic because a certain portion of it was extracted from the Donbas region of Ukraine, where Russian-backed insurgents were fighting against the Ukrainian military.
 The coal was perceived as a theft of Ukrainian resources, sent to Russia for export abroad.